Goldfish Ponds Part 7: Adding and keeping goldfish

 - Make sure that the water level in the pond does not drop too low due to evaporation.

-- If you find that your pond is receiving too much sun during the hottest months, consider adding more surface plants or placing some shading over the pond.
+- If you find that your pond is receiving too much sun during the hottest months, consider adding more surface plants, such as hornwort, or placing some shading over the pond.

 - If your fish appear to be congregating on the surface of the water and gasping for air then they might be suffering from a lack of oxygen within the pond.
 You should consider altering or adding to your air pumps.

 Keeping goldfish outside in winter

 - Goldfish are capable of weathering all but the coldest of weather, and can even manage freezing weather without an issue in most cases.

 - Ensure that you break enough of the surface ice on the pond to allow for oxygenation.

 - If you find that you are going through a particularly prolonged cold snap, you may need to consider adding a heater to your pond to keep the water at a suitable temperature.

 - Never add very hot or boiling water to the pond to raise the temperature or break the ice, as this can shock your fish.

 - Goldfish pond plants will grow more slowly in the cold weather and your fish will also become less active and eat less.